-Non-reportable segments include the Company's aerosol can businesses in North America and Europe, the Company's food can business in North America, the Company's promotional packaging business in Europe and the Company's tooling and equipment operations in the U.S. and United Kingdom.
+Other segments include the Company's food can and closures businesses in North America, aerosol can businesses in North America and Europe, its promotional packaging business in Europe, and its beverage tooling and equipment operations in the U.S. and U.K.